taboola/taboola-android/README.md

 ##### 3.3.2 MoPub
 * **Class name**: com.taboola.android.mediation.MoPubCustomEventBanner
 * **Parameters**: Parameters for the Taboola SDK can be configured either from the MoPub web interface or within the code (**settings from web interface take precedence over settings configured in code**).
-	* 	**Configuring from MoPub web interface**: The "Custom Class Data" field in the MoPub custom network configuration screen, should contain a JSON string with the required properties.
+	* 	**Configuring from MoPub web interface**: The "Custom Class Data" field in the MoPub custom native network configuration screen, should contain a JSON string with the required properties.
 Notice that strings should be enclosed within ***double quotes***.

 	```
 	{